chloroken/eve-min/README.md

 # Dependencies

-- KDE Plasma Desktop Environment, because `kdotool` requires Kwin scripting
+- KDE Plasma Desktop Environment because `kdotool` requires Kwin scripting
 - The `git` and `curl` packages to download files (you already have these)

 # Installation